 Prerequisite: Basic Allen-Bradley PLCs (ELEC-6078) or equivalent

-This class covers electrical fundamentals from a troubleshooting perspective.
-Participants will learn what to expect in operational series, parallel and combination circuits through measuring voltage, resistance and current flow with digital multimeters.
+This three-day seminar covers electrical fundamentals from a troubleshooting perspective.
+Learn what to expect in operational series, parallel and combination circuits through measuring voltage, resistance and current flow with digital multimeters.
 Topics include electrical terminology, Ohm’s Law, schematic reading, components, wiring, and safe work practices.

 Prerequisite: Electrical Fundamentals (ELEC‑6075) and Motor Controls & Relay Logic (ELEC‑6076) or equivalent

-In this class, participants will use training equipment with industry-standard devices to improve their electrical troubleshooting skills.
-Course includes proven tips and techniques for experts and beginners.
+Use training equipment with industry-standard devices to improve electrical troubleshooting skills.
+Includes proven tips and techniques for experts and beginners.

-During this course, participants with industrial experience will learn the principles of basic pneumatic and electro-pneumatic circuits starting with using a computer layout and simulation program.
-After any problems with the simulated pneumatic circuits have been diagnosed and fixed, then the circuits will be constructed and operated on the trainer board using actual valves, cylinders and compressed air.
+Participants with industrial experience learn the principles of basic pneumatic and electro-pneumatic circuits using a computer layout and simulation program.
+After any problems with the simulated pneumatic circuits have been diagnosed and fixed, then circuits are constructed and operated on the trainer board using actual valves, cylinders and compressed air.

 This course is designed to increase skill levels for engineers, technicians, sales representatives, and anyone involved with manufacturing, process controls, energy generation or automation.
-Training includes lecture, reference materials and hands-on usage of actual devices such as photo-electric, inductive, capacitive, and temperature sensors.
+Training includes lecture and hands-on usage of actual devices such as photo-electric, inductive, capacitive, and temperature sensors.
 Interface to PLCs and control techniques will be covered using simulation trainer consoles.
 Such sensors are keys to green building automation.

-Three-phase motors, motor starters, wiring, relays, timers, schematic, line logic, industrial symbology, and relay logic circuits will be covered using discussion and hands-on training equipment.
+Three-phase motors, motor starters, wiring, relays, timers, schematics, wiring diagrams, industrial symbology, relay logic, and timer circuits will be covered using discussion and hands-on training equipment.

 ways to register: